-Audit fees for 2011 and 2010 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2011 and 2010 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
-Also included in our 2011 audit fees were audit services performed in connection with Section 3-14 audits related to the acquisition of certain MOBs during the year.
-Included in the 2010 audit fees were audit services incurred in connection with an at-the-market equity issuance program which commenced during 2009.
+Audit fees for 2012 and 2011 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
+Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2012 and 2011 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
+Also included in our 2012 and 2011 audit fees were audit services performed in connection with Section 3-14 audits related to the acquisition of certain MOBs during the years.

-Tax fees for professional services rendered in 2011 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
-The 2011 tax fees include tax-planning services provided by KPMG related to certain acquisitions and divestitures of MOBs completed as part of a series of planned like-kind exchange transactions pursuant to Section 1031 of the Internal Revenue Code.
-Tax fees for professional services rendered in 2010 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
+Tax fees for professional services rendered in 2012 and 2011 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
+The 2011 tax fees also included tax-planning services provided by KPMG related to certain acquisitions and divestitures of MOBs completed as part of a series of planned like-kind exchange transactions pursuant to Section 1031 of the Internal Revenue Code.